aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

 ####Typical problems

- + not encrypted (input = output)
+ + not encrypted (input == output)
  + duplicated packets are not recognized and handed to the next mix node
- + packets are handed to the next mix node with none or minimal delay
+ + packets are handed to the next mix node with none or minimal delay / no re-shuffling

 ##13.
 Cryptographical Speed